shenshawvfs/HTML5NodeApp/README.md

     ```json
     % npm install
     ```
-2. Run the appto verify the client works
+2. Run the app to verify the client works
     ```
     % npm run start
     ```